AI Alignment to Higher Values, not Human Values

 My take:

-Human values are complex (see Eliezer Y), we disagree on what they are and many values are in conflict with each other.
-It may not be good to align AI to human values (let alone each and every one of them in all their incoherent glory).
+Human values are complex and fragile (see Eliezer Y) – we disagree on what they are and many values are in conflict with each other.
+So it stands to reason that it could be disastrous to align AI to human values.

 If:

-a) there is zero to low chance at alignment to the aggregate of human values
+a) there is zero to low chance of successful alignment to the aggregate of human values

 ..and